 #1 List-Making Mode

 In the months leading up to a PCS, I’m making list after list: purge list, donate list, important-documents- to-gather list.
 I download a PCS checklist.
-Coming down off the adrenalin rush of a PCS, I’m in full list-making mode, so naturally, I start my “Holiday To Do” list.
+Coming down off the adrenalin rush of a PCS, I’m in full list-making mode by Christmas in July so naturally, I start my “Holiday To Do” list.
 Will we be staying at our new location or will we be traveling “home”?
 Are we pulling out the expensive artificial tree that looks real (in certain lighting) or are we going for a more back-to-nature holiday and cutting down our own live tree?